srihari-vasu/extract-data-youtube-api/README.md

 4. Install required python packages.
 5. Run code and enter keywords.

 The class generated will be saved as a file in the directory.
+If failed a log file is generated.